 11. Dynamic Pricing

 Machine learning disrupts this process by adjusting to fluctuating variables instantaneously, resulting in dynamic pricing.
-By automatically raising or lowering prices depending on the real-time values of these variables, and continuously adjusting to consumer behavior and preferences, AI programs can optimize for maximum profit and inventory.
+By automatically raising or lowering prices depending on the real-time values of these variables, and continuously adapting to consumer behavior and preferences, AI programs can optimize for maximum profit and inventory.
 Businesses benefit from less waste, and consumers are guaranteed a more accurate value for their purchase.
 In fact, it’s likely you’ve already experienced dynamic pricing.
-Major platforms like American Airline, Booking.com and Amazon have already adopted AI-powered dynamic pricing, which is why consumers purchasing the same flight may pay different prices depending on their location.
+Major platforms like American Airlines, Booking.com, and Amazon have already adopted AI-powered dynamic pricing, which is why consumers purchasing the same flight may pay different prices depending on their location.

 AI Marketing Trends For 2020 and Beyond